-We are certainly living in unstable times where climate change, global poverty, as well as humanitarian and environmental violations are commonplace.
-This current state of the world exemplifies our disharmony with nature and affects each and every one of us, regardless of age, race, sex and social status.
-Thankfully, through the ancient practices of Ayurveda, we can learn to live in harmony with nature, while maintaining optimal health so that we can show up for the world when it needs us the most.
-We hope that you have gained a better understanding of how you can boost immunity and protect yourself from the effects of the coronavirus and that we have encouraged you to explore some of the above Ayurvedic protocols in order to take a stand for your health and well-being.
+We are certainly living in unstable times with climate change and global poverty, as well as humanitarian and environmental violations.
+This current state of the world, which exemplifies our disharmony with nature, affects each and every one of us, regardless of age, race, sex and social status.
+Thankfully, through the practices of Ayurveda, we can learn to live in harmony with nature, while maintaining optimal health so that we can show up for the world when it needs us the most.
+We hope that you have gained a better understanding of how you can protect yourself from the effects of the coronavirus and that we have encouraged you to explore some of the above Ayurvedic protocols in order to take a stand for your health and wellbeing.

 Wishing you and yours abundant health and safety during this unprecedented time.

 @david Thank you for your question.
 I am sorry, but we do not have enough information about COVID-19 for us to be able to say if the anti-inflammatory effects of triphala could be contraindicated when worried about being exposed to this particular virus.
 I was, however, able to find a study that is using triphala in its treatment plan against COVID-19, if you are interested in reading it… https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7177084/.
 I apologize that we are not able to provide more information.